Updated August 2023

 - Work with marketing and sales and identify decision makers, blockers, etc.

 The role will vary at different companies and across industries.
 They may report to sales, marketing, or sit on their own separate sales enablement team.
-Sometimes, sales enablement managers may even go by alternative titles such as “sales readiness,” “sales effectiveness,” or “field enablement” managers.
 Regardless of these differences, sales enablement managers generally possess the common traits listed above and all share the same goal of enabling the sales team to sell more effectively.

-IN SHORT: The sales enablement team must work closely with marketing and sales teams to ensure the enablement strategy is executed to maximize results.
+IN SHORT: The sales enablement team must work closely with marketing and sales leaders to ensure the enablement strategy is executed to maximise results.
 A sales enablement manager who is equipped with content knowledge, a training strategy, and overall best practices and processes is a critical enablement role.

 Sales enablement platforms did not always take the form that they do today.
 It took several iterations for the tools to evolve from centralised sales portals, to end-to-end sales solutions, and finally into the closed-loop system of today’s modern sales enablement platforms.

-IN SHORT: Modern sales enablement tools will facilitate content alignment across marketing, sales, and sales enablement teams.
+IN SHORT: Modern sales enablement tools will facilitate content and sales strategy alignment across marketing, sales, and sales enablement teams.